The Advisory Board of the San Diego Microfinance Alliance is made up of professionals who

-Ms. Schott joined Accion San Diego in 2004 and as CEO is currently responsible for overall strategic developmental and operational areas of the organization, in addition to board development, human resources, and fundraising.
+Ms. Schott joined Accion in 2004 and as CEO is currently responsible for overall strategic developmental and operational areas of the organization, in addition to board development, human resources, and fundraising.
 She brings almost 15 years of project and organizational development, strategic marketing and public relations experience to the organization.
 She received her B.A. in Communications with a Minor in Spanish from the College of Charleston in Charleston, SC and is also a graduate of the 2012 Fieldstone Foundation’s Executive Learning Group Leadership Training Program and the 2014 Coaching Program.
 Schott is a 2012 3rd place winner of the SD Advance Fast Pitch Competition by Social Venture Partners and was recognized with San Diego Metro’s 40 under 40 Award in 2014.
 She has participated in a variety of small business organizations and committees throughout San Diego and is a founding member of the San Diego Microfinance Alliance.

 Vice President of Community Lending, CDC Small Business Finance

 Susan Lamping is the Vice President of Community Lending at CDC Small Business Finance where she has overseen the Community Lending activities since 2001.
 Mrs. Lamping has a wide variety of experience in the international and development fields including living in Nepal for two years while serving with the United States Peace Corps.
 She is proficient in three languages and enjoys supporting small business owners by providing access to business financing.
 She is a founding member of the San Diego Microfinance Alliance and served as the Summit Planning Committee Chair from 2010-2015.

 Director, Center for International Development & Professor of Business, Point Loma Nazarene University